ardiesan/engineers-log/_posts/2022-11-18-what-is-migrations.md

 To rollback and migrate with a single command:

     php artisan migrate:refresh
-This will rollback all your migrations and then migrate
+This will roll back all your migrations and then migrate

 For dropping all tables in the database and then execute migrate use this command:

     php artisan migrate:fresh

 ## Tables
 **Create Table**